 - Policies, Rules, and Lists — plan-tier send quotas and outbound rules

-- Provisioning and domains — DKIM, SPF, and DMARC setup for custom domains
+- Setup domains — DKIM, SPF, and DMARC setup for custom domains